-Prerequisite: ENG105 or COM265
+Prerequisite: COM101 or COM265 or ENG105

 COM435 Campaign Advertising and Promotion

 This is an advanced course in political communications that examines the strategies, techniques, design, and impact of paid political communications.
 It will focus on the role of political advertising in a campaign, including radio, direct mail, and print, as well as television.